Neglected and underutilized crop: Overview

 Landscape with quinoa (Chenopodium quinoa), Cachilaya, Bolivia, Province La Paz, Lake Titicaca seen in background.

-Three crops: maize, wheat, and rice, account for approximately 50% of the world's consumption of calories and protein, and about 95% of the world's food needs are provided by just 30 species of plants.
-Despite this, the list of crop species compiled as edible extends to around 12,650.
-Among these are plants that have been used for food and other uses on a larger scale historically, but whose usage has dropped in modern times.
+Three crops—maize, wheat, and rice—account for approximately 50% of the world's consumption of calories and protein, and about 95% of the world's food needs are provided by just 30 species of plants.
+Despite this, the list of plant species compiled as edible extends to around 7,039 - amount that is expected to increase due to under representation of documented plants in tropical regions such as America and New Guinea -.
+Out of the total edible plants, only the 5.9% is defined as 'major food crop', but so far, 6,100 have been cultivated.
+Among the total, there are plants that have been used for food and other uses on a larger scale historically, but whose usage has dropped in modern times.

 Reduction in use is due to supply or consumption constraints, poor shelf life, unrecognised nutritional value, poor consumer awareness, and perception as famine food ("poor people's food"), partially due to the modernisation of agricultural practices.
 Some crops experienced genetic erosion of their gene pool due to this neglect, which resulted in them becoming regarded as lost crops.

-As the demand for plant and crop attributes changes (reappraisal or discovery of nutritional traits, culinary value, adaptation to climate change, etc.), some previously neglected crops, such as oil palm, soybean, and kiwifruit, have overcome such constraints via more large-scale production and use, becoming regarded as globally significant crops.
+As the demand for plant and crop attributes changes (due to reappraisal or discovery of nutritional traits, culinary value, adaptation to climate change, or other reasons), some previously neglected crops, such as oil palm, soybean, and kiwifruit, have overcome such constraints via more large-scale production and use, becoming regarded as globally significant crops.
 Alongside their commercial potential, many underused crops such as sorghum provide essential environmental services as they have adapted to marginal soil and climate conditions.

-Underutilised crops continue to play a vital role in the subsistence and economy of people in low and middle-income countries, particularly in the agro-biodiversity rich tropics.
-For example, chirimoya and bambara crops produced in Colombia and Mozambique respectively, aid the local population in food security, allowing them physical and economic access to sufficient food for meeting their dietary needs, even during a famine.
+Underutilised crops continue to play a vital role in the subsistence and economy of people in low and middle-income countries, particularly in the agro-biodiversity-rich tropics.
+For example, chirimoya and bambara crops, produced in Colombia and Mozambique respectively, aid the local population in food security, allowing them physical and economic access to sufficient food for meeting their dietary needs, even during a famine.